Abhi010bh/Abhi010bh.github.io/README.md

-# Abhi010bh.github.io
+# Abhi010bh.github.io & Throwback Time - My Frontend Journey

+## Introduction
-Welcome to my personal portfolio website!
-This project showcases my skills and experiences through various technologies.
+Welcome to my personal portfolio website and literary blog site!
+This project marks my early steps into frontend development, created as a course project during my 3rd semester web development course.
+I'm excited to share my progress and showcase the skills I've acquired.

-## Technologies Used:
+## Technologies Used

-1. **HTML, CSS, JavaScript**: These foundational web technologies are used to structure, style, and add interactivity to the website.

-2. **Bootstrap and Tailwind CSS**: Both Bootstrap and Tailwind CSS have been utilized to enhance the design and layout of the website.
-These frameworks provide pre-designed components and utilities to streamline the development process and ensure a responsive design.

-3. **jQuery**: jQuery has been employed to create a screen size-based modal on the homepage.
-This allows for a dynamic and user-friendly experience, adapting to different device sizes seamlessly.

-Feel free to explore the website to learn more about me and my projects!
-If you have any feedback or questions, don't hesitate to reach out.
+- **HTML, CSS, JavaScript**: Foundational technologies for web development.
+- **Tailwind CSS and Bootstrap**: Leveraged to enhance design aesthetics and streamline development.
+- **Parallax Layout, Off-canvas Navbar, Responsiveness**: Key design features implemented to create an engaging user experience.

+## Acknowledgement
+Both projects represent significant milestones in my learning journey.
+I invite you to explore both websites and support my literary endeavors on the blog.

+Thank you for your interest and support!